 Kids of all ages cope much better if they have an idea of what's going to happen and why it's necessary.
 To do that, prepare yourself first and correct any misconceptions of your own.
-If a parent is anxious and nervous, a child will often reflect these feelings and behaviors as well.
-It's a good idea to educate yourself, feel comfortable with the process, and make sure all your questions are answered.
+If a parent is anxious and nervous, a child will often reflect these feelings and behaviors.
+So educate yourself, feel comfortable with the process, and make sure all your questions are answered.

 Ask the doctors, nurses, or staff for the information you need about what will take place so that you can prepare your child and deal with your own fears or concerns.
 To parents, one of the most fearful aspects of surgery is anesthesia.
 Anesthesia is much safer today than in the past, but still carries some risk.
 You should discuss any concerns you have in advance with the anesthesiologist.

 When hospitalization is needed overnight or longer, most hospitals avoid separation anxiety by permitting at least one parent to stay with the child day and night.
 Check with the hospital about its rules regarding parents staying over and when other close family members can visit.

 As soon as your child is able, he or she may be playing with other children, toys, and games in a children's recreation room — even if that involves taking along an intravenous (IV) bag on a rolling support.